department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/bug_template.md

 ---
 name: Bug Template
-about: To file issues found during the Web Brand Consolidation Bug Bash (Oct 2018)
+about: For issues with the design system documentation site or Formation
 ---

 **Specs:**